Unboxed-Software/solana-course/content/cpi-guard.md

 # Summary

-- `CPI guard` is a token account extension from the Token Extensions Program
+- `CPI Guard` is a token account extension from the Token Extensions Program
-- The `CPI guard` extension prohibits certain actions inside cross-program invocations.
+- The `CPI Guard` extension prohibits certain actions inside cross-program invocations.
 When enabled, the guard provides protections against various potentially malicious actions on a token account
-- `CPI guard` can be enabled or disabled at will
+- `CPI Guard` can be enabled or disabled at will
 - These protections are enforced within the `Token Extensions Program` itself

 # Overview

-CPI guard is an extension that prohibits certain actions inside cross-program invocations, to protect users from implicitly signing for actions they can't see like hidden in programs that aren't the System or Token programs.
+CPI Guard is an extension that prohibits certain actions inside cross-program invocations, protecting users from implicitly signing for actions they can't see, such as those hidden in programs that aren't the System or Token programs.

-Users may choose to enable or disable the CPI guard extension on their token account at will.
+Users may choose to enable or disable the CPI Guard extension on their token account at will.
 When enabled, it has the following effects during a CPI:

 - Transfer: the signing authority must be the account delegate
 - Burn: the signing authority must be the account delegate